temporal-community/aws-reinvent-25-demo/ui/DEVELOPER_GUIDE.md

 ## Troubleshooting

 ### CORS Errors
 CORS is configured to allow all origins.
 For production, update:
 ```python
 allow_origins=["https://your-domain.com"]
 ```

 ### Connection Refused
 - Check Temporal server is running
-- Verify address in temporal.toml for your profile
+- Verify TEMPORAL_ENDPOINT in .env
 - Check port 7233 is accessible

 ### Workflow Not Found
 - Verify workflow_id is being passed correctly
 - Check worker is running and registered

 ## Support

 For issues with:
 - **UI/Frontend**: Check browser console for errors
 - **API/Backend**: Check FastAPI logs
 - **Temporal**: Check worker logs and Temporal UI (localhost:8233)